DK Havenergi

 These days, however, sudden movements can be a sign of how many shareholders would prefer to see the upcoming presidential election end.

-Green Danish shares should hope for Harris
+Green Danish stocks should hope for Harris

 /ritzau/